 For example, what can you learn to avoid or repeat from past experiences?
 Can you identify, in hindsight, something that was at stake and overlooked because you were trying to act fast?
-When we have more information we can better weigh alternatives.
+When you have more information you can better weigh alternatives.
+Although this requires to slow down!